microsoft/Fabric_Workshops/docs/01-create-fabric-capacity/README.md

 3. Select **create** from the toolbar to initiate the capacity creation process.
     ![Screenshot from the Azure portal with the Create word highlighted in a red box.](./media/select-create-fabric.png)

-4. Preform the following tasks:
+4. Perform the following tasks:

     In the **Project details** section:
     | What | Comment|